14 Feb Cheech’s Memoir

 Counterculture legend Cheech Marin came of age at an interesting time in America and became a self-made counterculture legend with his other half, Tommy Chong.

-Written in Cheech’s uniquely hilarious voice, his memoir will take you to new highs.
+Written in Cheech’s uniquely hilarious voice, his memoir takes you to new highs.

 WED 3/15/17 @ 7:00 PM

 Barnes & Noble Union Square

 33 E. 17th St., New York, NY 10003

 Free author talk with introduction by Emmy and Peabody Award-winning journalist Geraldo Rivera and moderated by comedian Jeffrey Gurian followed by book signing.
 Personalizations and line photo opportunities acceptable, time permitting.
 No memorabilia signed.